gnumoreno/scylladb/README.md

-# ScyllaDB Helm Chart on GKE
+# ScyllaDB Helm Chart on Google Kubernetes Engine (GKE)

  ## What is Helm Charts?
 Why use a Helm Chart?